medik8s/fence-agents-remediation/README.md

 * Availability - FAR has high availability by running with two replicas of its pod, and when the leader of these two pods is evicted, then the other one takes control and reduces FAR downtime.
 * Diversity - FAR includes several fence agents from a large known set of upstream fencing agents for bare metal servers, virtual machines, cloud platforms, etc.
 * Adjustability - FAR allows to set up different parameters for running the API call that remediates the node.
+* Flexibility – FAR supports multiple remediation actions (`reboot` and `off`), allowing users to choose between faster recovery or stronger isolation depending on their cluster needs.

 ## How does FAR work?

 The operator watches for new or deleted CRs called `FenceAgentsRemediation` (or `far`) which trigger remediation for the node, based on the CR's name.
 When the CR name doesn't match a node in the cluster, then the CR won't trigger any remediation by FAR.
 Remediation includes adding a taint on the node, rebooting the node by fence agent, and at last deleting the remaining workloads.

-FAR remediates by simply rebooting the unhealthy node, and moving any remaining workloads to other nodes, so they can continue running and be isolated from the unhealthy node.
+FAR remediates by executing a fence agent action, `reboot` or `off`, on the unhealthy node, and moving any remaining workloads to other nodes, so they can continue running and be isolated from the unhealthy node.

+### Reboot-based remediation

 The reboot is done by executing a fence agent for the unhealthy node while evicting the workloads from this node is achieved by tainting the node and deleting the workloads.
 FAR unique taint, `medik8s.io/fence-agents-remediation`, has a [NoExecute effect](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions), so  any pods that don't tolerate this taint are evicted immediately, and they won't be scheduled again after the node has been rebooted as long as the taint remains (the taint is removed on FenceAgentsRemediation CR deletion).
 Deleting the workloads is done to speed up Kubernetes rescheduling of the remaining pods (most likely [stateful pods](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#using-statefulsets)), that are not running anymore.

+### Power-off-based remediation

+If you choose the `off` action, FAR powers off the unhealthy node using the fence agent.
+Unlike `reboot`, the node does not automatically return to service.
+It remains powered off until manually recovered by an administrator.
+The taint and workload eviction behavior remain the same as in the `reboot` case, ensuring that the node is isolated and workloads are safely rescheduled elsewhere.

+### FenceAgentsRemediationTemplate (fartemplate)

 FAR includes the `FenceAgentsRemediationTemplate` (or `fartemplate`) Custom Resource Definition ([CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#create-a-customresourcedefinition)) for how to create a FenceAgentsRemediation CR.
 The template has the same fields as far CR (e.g., agent name) and it is used for automatically creating remediation CR by another operator/mechanism (e.g., [NHC](#far-with-nhc)).
 The other operator is responsible of creating (and eventually deleting) the FenceAgentsRemediation CR with the name of the unhealthy node, even though FAR can be used manually without fartemplate and an additional operator (see [standalone FAR](#standalone-far)).